FAIR-INNOVATION/FAIR-documentation/source/AIRLab/airlab_user_interface.rst

 To create a new configuration file, select the type of file to be created.

 .. note::
-    currently only welding and palletizing are supported.
+    Currently only welding and palletizing are supported.

 After selecting, click New to create a new configuration file.
 The following figure shows a created palletizing configuration file.